andreyboytsov/GettingCleaningDataCourseProject/README.md

 - Average-fBodyBodyGyroMag-meanFreq() - (dimensionless, normalized [-1,1]) normalized mean frequency for magnitude of measurement of body gyroscope.
 Averaged for certain subject and certain activity.

-- Average-fBodyBodyGyroJerkMag-mean() - (dimensionless, normalized [-1,1]) normalized mean result of appying FFT to the magnitude of measurement Jerk of body gyroscope.
+- Average-fBodyBodyGyroJerkMag-mean() - (dimensionless, normalized [-1,1]) normalized mean result of appying FFT to the magnitude of Jerk of measurement of body gyroscope.
 Averaged for certain subject and certain activity.

-- Average-fBodyBodyGyroJerkMag-std() - (dimensionless, normalized [-1,1]) normalized standard deviation of the result of appying FFT to the magnitude of measurement Jerk of body gyroscope.
+- Average-fBodyBodyGyroJerkMag-std() - (dimensionless, normalized [-1,1]) normalized standard deviation of the result of appying FFT to the magnitude of Jerk of measurement of body gyroscope.
 Averaged for certain subject and certain activity.

-- Average-fBodyBodyGyroJerkMag-meanFreq() - (dimensionless, normalized [-1,1]) normalized mean frequency of magnitude of measurement Jerk of body gyroscope.
+- Average-fBodyBodyGyroJerkMag-meanFreq() - (dimensionless, normalized [-1,1]) normalized mean frequency of magnitude of Jerk of measurement of body gyroscope.
 Averaged for certain subject and certain activity.